Iceland: Festival Time in Reykjavik

 A land where strange is normal…

 Things that might seem odd elsewhere are normal here.
 Tectonic plates pull the country apart in a visible rift.
-Volcanos smoulder and threaten to blow on a daily basis.
-Water is a shape shifter; spouting from the earth in super-hot fountains; and freezing into white icing on the barren rock.
+Volcanos smolder and threaten to blow on a daily basis.
+Water is a shapeshifter; spouting from the earth in super-hot fountains, and freezing into white icing on the barren rock.

 Elves form part of both folklore and road planning.
 Although paved roads hardly exist in the highlands, cars breed faster than humans.
 You can take lunch in the dark and party at 3 a.m. in broad daylight.
 After a week in Iceland’s capital city, I’m not surprised they produced the singer Björk.

-Reykjavik is packed with weird and wonderful museums and galleries including the famous Phallological (animal penis) Museum.
-The glass panelled concert venue Harpa stands on the bay like a challenge to the Sydney Opera House, and despite an economic crash that still haunts them, locals are big on celebrating.
+Reykjavik is packed with weird and wonderful museums and galleries including the famous Phallological (animal penis) Museum .
+The glass paneled concert venue Harpa stands on the bay like a challenge to the Sydney Opera House, and despite an economic crash that still haunts them, locals are big on celebrating.

 People spend their weekends doing the rúntur pub crawl that begins midnight Friday and stretches into the early hours.
 They have a vibrant music scene.
 And Icelanders love festivals.